Michael Gove: Secretary of State for Levelling Up, Housing and Communities: 2022–2024

+In 2023, the New Statesman named Gove as the sixth-most-powerful right-wing figure in the UK, describing him as a "great survivor" and retaining extensive influence over the potential future leaders of the Conservative Party, even as he "hints" at quasi-retirement.
+In March 2024, he chaired the inaugural East-West Council in London.

+Retirement from the Commons and return to journalism

+Gove did not stand for re-election at the 2024 general election, and his seat was won by the Liberal Democrat candidate, Al Pinkerton.

+In September 2024, Gove was appointed editor of The Spectator by the magazine's new proprietor, Sir Paul Marshall.
+He took on the role at the start of October.

+In October 2024, Gove presented a five-part series for BBC Radio 4 called Surviving Politics with Michael Gove, in which he spoke with politicians from different parties about how to deal with the job when things get tough.
+Since September 2025, he has presented The Spectator podcast Quite Right!, with journalist Madeline Grant.

+House of Lords

+In April 2025, it was announced that Gove would be created a life peer as part of Sunak's resignation honours list.
+On 13 May 2025 he was created Baron Gove, of Torry in the City of Aberdeen.
+Torry was where Gove's adoptive father, Ernest Gove, was born.
+He was introduced to the House of Lords on 22 May 2025.

-Political stances
+Political views

+Domestic issues

-Gove is generally considered as combining socially liberal views—for example, on gay marriage—with a harder Eurosceptic and neoconservative position on foreign affairs.
-He has expressed his view that the state should generally not interfere in domestic affairs and attests to have campaigned for economic freedom in certain matters.
-Gove has argued that "the only sustainable ethical foundation for society is a belief in the innate worth and dignity of every individual."
+Gove is considered socially liberal in some areas, such as his support for same-sex marriage.
+He has expressed his view that the state should generally not interfere in domestic affairs and has campaigned for economic freedom in certain matters.
+Gove has argued that "the only sustainable ethical foundation for society is a belief in the innate worth and dignity of every individual".

-Giving evidence before the Leveson Inquiry in May 2012, Gove said he was "unashamedly on the side of those who say that we should think very carefully before legislation and regulation because the cry 'Something must be done' often leads to people doing something which isn't always wise."

-During the 2008 Conservative Party Conference, Gove argued that Edmund Burke, an 18th-century philosopher who commented on organic society and the French Revolution, was the greatest conservative ever.
-When asked about those who believe "Marx was right all along", he responded that they were guilty of ignoring the systematic abuses and poverty of centrally planned economies, and criticised the historian Eric Hobsbawm, saying that "only when Hobsbawm weeps hot tears for a life spent serving an ideology of wickedness will he ever be worth listening to."

-In remarks prepared for the 2020 Ditchley Lecture, Gove portrayed what he saw as the malaise of modern society as leading to populism, because the non-intellectual classes "chose to opt for polarised identity politics rather than stay with broad-based national political movements" instead of choosing to follow the politics of diversity, inclusion and identity politics they were force-fed by the elites.
+In remarks prepared for the 2020 Ditchley Lecture, Gove portrayed what he saw as the malaise of modern society as leading to populism, because the non-intellectual classes "chose to opt for polarised identity politics rather than stay with broad-based national political movements" instead of choosing to follow the politics of diversity, inclusion, and identity politics they were force-fed by the elites.
 He praised Franklin D. Roosevelt as a model for his renewal of capitalism and he imagined the construction of inclusive societies with the deconstruction of Whitehall.
 Gove stressed "basic writing, meeting chairing and time management skills" for all policy civil servants.
 He ended with a paean to his purpose in public service: "to tackle inequality".

-Capital punishment

-In 1997, Gove wrote of capital punishment, which was abolished in the UK in 1965, arguing in The Times that, "Were I ever alone in the dock I would not want to be arraigned before our flawed tribunals, knowing my freedom could be forfeited as a result of political pressures.
-I would prefer a fair trial, under the shadow of the noose."
-The Independent reported in 2015 that Gove had not appeared to repeat his backing for the death penalty since he made the remarks in the late 1990s.